ORCID/orcid-api-tutorial/docs/collect.md

 4. Your Access Token and Authenticated iD will appear **Request/Response** section at right.<br>
 <img src="../images/04-3_token-response.png" width="600" alt="Google OAuth Playground json response for an access token request" />

+##Vendor systems

+Some publishing, research information and repository software systems support collecting authenticated iDs and permissions right out of the box.
+See our list of [ORCID-enabled systems](https://members.orcid.org/api/orcid-enabled-systems) for more details.

+Configuration steps and customization options vary widely between systems - check your system's documentation for complete information.

 ##Institutional sign-in

 ORCID recently added the option to sign in using institutional credentials.
 Institutional sign-in is available to researchers affiliated with members of supported identity federations, currently [SURFconext](https://www.surf.nl/en/services-and-products/surfconext/index.html) and [eduGAIN](https://technical.edugain.org/status.php).